 Duke University Master of Arts in Teaching (MAT) Program

 Duke University's MAT Program is a leader in experiential-based teacher education with a long-track record of preparing leaders in the field of education.
-The program offers two degree programs:

 Master of Arts in Teaching (MAT) degree: